Last Updated on February 8, 2021 by Dave Schoenbeck

 If your store will have competition in the area, it’s important to consider how close those competitors are and whether a newer business will have trouble bringing in customers with a similar, more established business in such close range.

-By taking these things into consideration, you’re sure to find a retail location that helps your business thrive and grow.
+By considering these things, you’re sure to find a retail location that helps your business thrive and grow.
 Get Coach Dave’s retail site selection checklist that will help you make your decision.
+If you need help planning and operating your retail business, click here and let’s talk.